Man fires shotgun outside Jewish temple in upstate New York as Hanukkah begins, no one injured

 ALBANY, N.Y.
-(AP) — A man fired a shotgun twice outside a Jewish temple in upstate New York on Thursday, hours before the start of Hanukkah, then said “Free Palestine” as he was taken into custody, police said.
+(AP) — A man fired a shotgun twice outside a Jewish temple in upstate New York, hours before the start of Hanukkah on Thursday, then said “Free Palestine” as he was taken into custody, police said.
 No one was injured.

 The episode in the state capital of Albany took place amid rising fears of antisemitism worldwide and fallout from Israel’s intensifying war in Gaza, which faces heightened criticism for the mounting Palestinian death toll.

-The shots were fired outside Temple Israel just before 2 p.m. and a 28-year-old man was in custody, according to officials.
+The gunfire outside Temple Israel happened at around 2 p.m. and a 28-year-old man was in custody, according to officials.
 Police did not identify the man, but Gov. Kathy Hochul said he was a local resident.

 A passerby talked to the gunman near the temple about 10 minutes after the shots were fired.
 The man dropped the shotgun before officers arrived on the scene and detained him, Albany Police Chief Eric Hawkins told reporters at the scene.